-Kelly Racing and Castrol have a long and proud history of Supercars success - a partnership that continues today with the re-birth of Kelly Racing in 2019.
+Kelly Racing and Castrol have a long and proud history of Supercars success - a partnership that continues through till today in 2020.

 With memorable Bathurst 1000 wins in the Castrol Commodores of Larry Perkins and Russell Ingall in 1995 and ‘97 (Perkins Engineering), through to a breakthrough win at Winton in 2018, Castrol has continued to play a major role in the research and development of the team and its lubricants.